Postpartum complications – What you need to know

 A hemorrhage will cause your blood pressure to drop and you to faint due to extreme blood loss.

-Its important that you don’t confuse postpartum bleeding with a haemorrhage.
+It’s important that you don’t confuse postpartum bleeding with a hemorrhage.

-Regular postpartum bleeding will become lighter in color as the days pass by but a hemorrhage will stay very red in color and will not become any less.
+Regular postpartum bleeding will become lighter in color as the days pass by but a hemorrhage will stay very red in color and will not become any less in flow.

 There are 3 most common reasons for the bleeding and they are: